kubesphere/website/content/zh/docs/_index.md

 section1:
   title: KubeSphere Documentation
-  content: Learn how to build and manage cloud native applications using KubeSphere Container Platform.
+  content: Learn how to build and manage cloud-native applications using KubeSphere Container Platform.
 Get documentation, example code, tutorials, and more.
   image: /images/docs/banner.png

 section3:
   title: Run KubeSphere and Kubernetes Stack from the Cloud Service
-  description: Cloud Providers are providing KubeSphere as a cloud-hosted service for users, help you to create an highly available cluster within minutes via several clicks.
-These services will be available in September, 2020.
+  description: Cloud Providers are providing KubeSphere as a cloud-hosted service for users, helping you to create a highly available cluster within minutes via several clicks.
+These services will be available starting from September 2020.
   list:
     - image: /images/docs/aws.jpg
       content: AWS Quickstart